Frequently Asked Questions

 - Hardware Wallets need to be updated regularly.

-- The necessary interfaces (for example USB) may not be longer available in the future.
+- The necessary interfaces (for example USB) may no longer be available in the future.

-- Hardware wallets are not immune to attacks, see https://wallet.fail/
+- Hardware wallets are not immune to attacks; see https://wallet.fail/ for further information.

 What is a private key?

-The private key serves as a proof of ownership for the stored bitcoins across to the Bitcoin network.
-The private key signs transactions, which then are validated by the Bitcoin network.
+The private key serves as a proof of ownership to the Bitcoin network.
+The private key signs transactions which then are validated by the Bitcoin network.
 Without the possession of the private key, access is not possible.

 What is the private key made of?

 The private key is a random 256-bit number.
-This is an enormous space of numbers and in a truly random choice it is virtually impossible that the same private key is generated twice.
+This is long set of numbers, and the random selection ensures that the same private key is not generated twice.
 But it is very important that the random number generator actually generates random numbers and not just pseudo-random numbers.
+We ensure this by using our Secure Entropy Technology (SET).

 What is Secure Entropy Technology (SET)?